berndprach/berndprach.github.io/_posts/2024-06-26-1LipschitzLayersCompared.md

 In their work, the sum of the infinite series is approximated by computing only the first 5 terms during training and the first 12 terms during the inference, and L is normalized to have unitary spectral norm.

-[^exc]: Hoogeboom et al., 2020, The convolution exponential and generalized Sylvester flows.
+[^exconv]: Hoogeboom et al., 2020, The convolution exponential and generalized Sylvester flows.

 <h2 style="display:inline;">AOL</h2>